sulfo/xml-sitemap-feed/readme.txt

 = Features =

+**XML Sitemap**

 * Sitemap Index with optional inclusion of sitemaps for post types, categories and tags.
-* Optional Google News sitemap.
+* Sitemap with custom URLs optional.
+* Custom/static sitemaps can be added to the index.
 * Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment and trackback activity.
-* Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3.0 in MultiSite mode and others.
+* Works out-of-the-box, even on **Multisite** installations.
-* Optionally include Image tags with caption and title for featured images or attached images in both regular and Google News sitemaps.
+* Optionally include Image tags with caption and title for featured images or attached images.
-* Pings Google, Bing & Yahoo and optionally Yandex and Baidu on new post publication.
+* Pings Google, Bing & Yahoo, Yandex and Baidu on new post publication.
-* Compatible with multi-lingual sites using **Polylang** to allow all languages to be indexed equally.
 * Options to define which post types and taxonomies get included in the sitemap and automatic priority calculation rules.
 * Set priority per post.
 * Exclude individual posts or pages.

+**Google News Sitemap**

+* Optionally include Image tags with caption and title for featured images or attached images.
+* Options to: set a different News Publication Name, include custom post types or limit inclusion to certain post categories.
+* Configure <access>, <genres>, <keywords> and <geo_locations> both globally and post by post
+* Pings Google on new publications.

+** More **

+* Compatible with multi-lingual sites using **Polylang** to allow all languages to be indexed equally.
 * Option to add new robots.txt rules.
 These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank accross your sites pages.
 * Includes XLS stylesheets for human readable sitemaps.

 = Translations =

-- **Dutch** * R.A. van Hagen http://status301.net (version 4.3)
+- **Dutch** * R.A. van Hagen http://status301.net (version 4.4)
 - **French** * R.A. van Hagen http://status301.net (version 4.2) (improved translation or suggestions welcome)
 - **Indonesian** * Nasrulhaq Muiz http://al-badar.net/ (version 4.2)
 - **Serbian** * WPdiscounts http://wpdiscounts.com/ (version 4.1)